 UPDATE: First Hong Kong Oyster Reefs Exhibit in Pak Nai

-With support from the government’s Environment and Conservation Fund, TNC will establish the first permanent Hong Kong Oyster Reefs Exhibit at Ap Tsai Hang in Pak Nai in mid-May.
-The exhibit will highlight the history of the Deep Bay community as well as scientific information about oysters.
-We will also organize field trips with secondary schools from across Hong Kong to inspire and engage students to learn more on the significance of oyster habitats to the environment.
+With support from the government’s Environment and Conservation Fund, TNC has established the first permanent Hong Kong Oyster Reefs Exhibit at Ap Tsai Hang in Pak Nai.
+The exhibit highlights the history of the Deep Bay community as well as scientific information about oysters.
+We also organize field trips with secondary schools and the public from across Hong Kong to inspire and engage students to learn more about the environmental significance of oyster habitats.

 Address: 283A Nim Wan Road, Pak Nai

 Opening Hours: Monday to Sunday, 2:00 p.m. to 7:00 p.m.